cef2fd/Space-Invaders/README.md

  Adjustments Made:
- -selcted new png for space shit -resized and converted to bitmap outside program
- # recolor game background, aliens, bullets, and ship
+ -selcted new png for space shit -resized and converted to bitmap outside program -recolor game background, aliens, bullets, and ship

 To Play: run alien_invasion.py in Terminal to quit game hit 'Q' key